 My Van de Graaff generator will create sparks about 10 to 12 inches in length.
 I like to charge myself on it and point at the aluminum blinds on the window.
 The charge (electronic wind) will cause the blinds to move.
 I can do this from about 8 feet away with ease.
 Soap bubbles are also interesting to play with around the Van de Graaff generator.
 They initially are attracted to the Van de Graaff generator and float toward it; once they become charged by the Van de Graaff generator, they float away due to repulsion.
 There are multitudes of fun things you can do with your Van de Graaff generator.
 Use your imagination!

-For more information, check out the links on the next page!
+For more information, check out the links below!